A Systematic Literature Review on Marine Tourism in Business Management: State of the Art and Future Research Agenda

 - School of Business and Administration of the Polytechnic Institute of Setúbal, Portugal

-- Faculty of Operation and Economics of Transport and Communications, University of Zilina, Slovakia
+- University of Zilina, Faculty of Operation and Economics of Transport and Communications, Slovakia

-The publisher provides free access policy to the Journal of Tourism and Services.
+The publisher provides a free access policy to the Journal of Tourism and Services.